Italians in the United Kingdom: Since 1945

 In the 1950s, Italian immigration started again to some areas of Great Britain; such as Manchester, Bedford, and Peterborough, even if in relatively limited numbers.
 It was made mainly from Lazio.
 But in the 1960s, it tapered off, and practically stopped in the 1970s.
 However, in the later years of the UK's membership of the European Union, the UK became the most favoured destination for Italian migrants.

 The region of the country containing the most Italian Britons is London, where over 50,000 people of Italian birth lived in 2009.
 Other concentrations of Italians are in Manchester, where 25,000 Italians live and Bedford, where there are approximately 14,000 people of Italian origin.

 The high concentration of Italian immigrants in Bedford, along with Peterborough, is mainly as a result of labour recruitment in the 1950s by the London Brick Company and the Marston Valley Brick Company in the southern Italian regions of Puglia and Campania.
 By 1960, approximately 7,500 Italian men were employed by London Brick in Bedford, and a further 3,000 in Peterborough.
 In 1962, the Scalabrini Fathers, who first arrived in Peterborough in 1956, purchased an old school and converted it into a church named after the patron saint of workers San Giuseppe.
 By 1991, over 3,000 christenings of second-generation Italians had been carried out there.

 In 2007, there were 82 Italian associations in Great Britain.

+A new ethnic minority group, nicknamed the Bangla-Italo, consisting of Bangladeshi Italians formed around London, Leicester and Manchester.